LordAmit/lordamit.github.io/_posts/2016-03-04-remixos-resident-mode-in-virtual-machine.markdown

 layout: post
 title: Remix OS Resident Mode in Virtual Machine
 date: '2016-03-04 11:17:11 +0600'
+description: "It is now possible to setup Remix OS in virtual Machine.
+Yes, in resident mode, which was not possible earlier.
+And this article will guide you step by step to achieve just that."
 comments: true
+modified: '2016-04-19 22:37:00 +0600'
 tags: [tutorial, android, Linux]
 ---
 Long story short, it is now possible to run Remix OS in Virtual Machine (or Virtual Box) in resident mode.
+{% figure caption:"Remix OS in Virtual Machine" %}
 ![Remix OS in Virtual Machine](https://farm2.staticflickr.com/1481/25837025506_8cc2d7d6e8_b.jpg)
+{% endfigure %}
 How?
 <!-- more -->

-## Install
+### Install
+To prepare the installation environment properly, you need to:

-1. Make a virtual machine first - Recommended: 8GB Space, 1GB RAM
+3. Make a virtual machine first - Recommended: 8GB Space, 1GB RAM
 2. Use Ubuntu Installer ISO or any other preferred tool to boot it
 3. Use GParted or other disk utility tool to format the entire hard disk to EXT4 format
 4. Reboot, use the RemixOS installer ISO

-5. During installation - choose the following options:
+During installation - choose the following options:

 1. Do not format
 1. Install GRUB
 1. Do not Install UEFI Grub Thingy
 6. Complete Installation

-## Tweaks for Resolution (Experimental)
+### Tweaks for Resolution (Experimental)
 In default mode, the resolution sucks.
 Of course, we can fix that by assigning the resolution through grub.
 Note that incorrect DPI and resolution settings can frequently cause force reboot abruptly.

-There are two approaches.
+There are two approaches:

 - Change the resolution settings EVERY-SINGLE-Time you boot your Remix OS
 - Change the resolution settings using an editor in root mode, once and for all.